Back to Blog

 Certifications to Look For

 ABYC Certification is the gold standard in North American marine work.
 Look for an ABYC Electrical and Engine Maintenance certificate.
-It signals the mechanic has passed standardized training and retains their certification through education.

 Questions to Ask Before You Commit